-Under Administrative Order (AO) No 195 or the "Rules and Regulation Governing Importation of Fishery Products", the Philippines only allows the importation of fish and aquatic products for retail when certified as necessary by the Secretary of Agriculture in order to achieve food security, taking into consideration public welfare and safety.
+BFAR Fisheries Administrative Order 195 (1999) "Rules and Regulations Governing Importation of Fishery Products" only allows the importation of fish and aquatic products for retail when certified as necessary by the Secretary of Agriculture in order to achieve food security, taking into consideration public welfare and safety.
 A Certificate of Necessity to Import (CNI) is issued by the Secretary upon the recommendation by the Bureau of Fisheries and Aquatic Resources (BFAR), in coordination with the Philippine Fisheries Development Authority (PFDA), and in consultation with the National Fisheries and Aquatic Resources Management Council (NFARMC), and fishing industry stakeholders.

-Under Fisheries AO 259, the Secretary of Agriculture determines monthly importable volume for the duration of the closed and off-fishing fishing seasons or during occurrences of calamities taking into considerations the historical volume of production for the last five years, level of demand and projected consumption, and existing trends of market prices.
+Under Fisheries AO 259 (2018), the Secretary of Agriculture determines monthly importable volume for the duration of the closed and off-fishing fishing seasons or during occurrences of calamities taking into considerations the historical volume of production for the last five years, level of demand and projected consumption, and existing trends of market prices.
 Imported fishery products are no longer allowed for sale in wet markets, which have been redefined by BFAR to include modern supermarkets and e-commerce.
 Imported fishery products may now only be imported by institutional buyers, including food processors and hotel/restaurant chains.